Robin Frijns: 2018

-On 29 January 2018, it was announced that Frijns will drive for Audi Sport in the Deutsche Tourenwagen Masters, replacing Mattias Ekström, who elected to focus solely on the FIA World Rallycross Championship.
+On 29 January 2018, it was announced that Frijns would drive for Audi Sport in the Deutsche Tourenwagen Masters, replacing Mattias Ekström, who elected to focus solely on the FIA World Rallycross Championship.

 2019

-Frijns partnered Nico Müller for the 2019 season at Audi Sport Team Abt Sportsline & finished 5th overall in the drivers championship down to his consistency more than results, having stood on the podium 5 times without a win.
+Frijns partnered Nico Müller for the 2019 season at Audi Sport Team Abt Sportsline & finished fifth overall in the drivers championship down to his consistency more than results, having stood on the podium five times without a win.

 2020

-In 2020 Frijns stayed at Audi Sport Team Abt Sportsline once again partnering Nico Müller.
+In 2020.
+Frijns stayed at Audi Sport Team Abt Sportsline once again partnering Nico Müller.
 The 2020 season was his most successful season as of yet and saw Frijns take his maiden win in the DTM at his home circuit in Assen.
-He took a further two wins and 10 podiums to finish the season in third position right behind his teammate.
-At the end of the season Audi decided to end its official engagement in the DTM which resulted in Frijns leaving the championship.
+He took a further two wins and ten podiums to finish the season in third position right behind his teammate.
+At the end of the season, Audi decided to end its official engagement in the DTM which resulted in Frijns leaving the championship.